Why Should I Bring my Pet to Willows for an MRI Scan?

 CT shows up the bones of the spine very well, however it provides only limited information about the nerves of the spinal cord itself.
 The same contrast that is used in an X-ray myelogram can also be injected around the spinal cord when a CT scan is performed.
 This provides much more information compared with conventional x-ray myelography, but the risks associated with injecting contrast agent around the spinal cord remain.

 In comparison, MRI provides superb detail of the spinal cord and surrounding soft tissues in a safe, non-invasive fashion.

 A normal X-ray of the spine – the bones are clearly visible, but the area of the spinal cord (arrow) shows no soft tissue detail

-An myelogram of the spine showing dye, seen as white on the X-ray (arrow) injected around the spinal cord
+A myelogram of the spine showing contrast agent, seen as white on the X-ray (arrow) injected around the spinal cord

 MRI image of the spine showing abnormal material (a ‘slipped disc’ – blue arrow) next to the spinal cord (red arrow), with no need for dye injection

 MRI scan of the spinal cord (this time in a slice viewed from above), showing slipped disc material (blue arrows) bulging out and pressing against the spinal cord (red arrows), with no need for dye injection